python-sdbus/python-sdbus/PACKAGING.md

 ### PYTHON_SDBUS_USE_IGNORE_SYSTEMD_VERSION

-By default setup.py will try to figure out the libsystemd version using the `ldconfig` command to disable certain features if the libsystemd version is too low.
+By default setup.py will try to figure out the libsystemd version using the `pkg-config` command to disable certain features if the libsystemd version is too low.
 If you want to skip the check and enable all features set this variable `1`.